flashnuke/deadnet/README.md

 ## Poisoning ARP Cache (IPv4)

-The network interface (can be derived from `ifconfig`) is a mandatory param and should always be passed, for example:
+The network interface is a mandatory param and should always be passed, for example (`eth0` is the most commonly used in kali):
 ```bash
 ./arpwarp.py -i eth0
 ```